njia4/thaumoctopus/README.md

 ## Installation

-I have only tested this on a Raspi Zero W board with XXX, so it is possible extra steps are needed.
+I have only tested this on a Raspi Zero W board with Raspi OS, so it is possible extra steps are needed.

 * Download the package